 “You might find that could be driving the couples in more so, because as I said, their children are more involved, and are facilitating their parents to move in.

-“Where in the past, it's mostly likely that the male was reluctant to move in, and the female only moved in once the husband moved into higher care or passed away.”
+“Where in the past, it's most likely that the male was reluctant to move in, and the female only moved in once the husband moved into higher care or passed away.”